bgdnrvsky/niny/README.md

 - Command **"div"** for **arithmetic division** of two last elements in stack, **appends the result to end of the stack**, **requires at least 2 elements in stack**.

-  *Note: "div" removes the elements beign operated on.*
+  *Note: "div" removes the elements being operated on.*

   *Example:*